Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 By his gifts, you, I, and indeed all Aislings engage in an ebb and flow of power refinement and transfer.
 One can see the effects on the land when the worship of Luathas is high, as magic also shimmers in the air.
 Or when the love of Glioca flows freely, the kindness is nearly palpable in every touch, every gift, every song.
 With the waxing of one faith, it too seems a different faith wanes.
 As one can see today, worship of Gramail is but a shade of its former self, and the effects can be seen on the land as apostates and their practice of forbidden magic remains at an unprecedented level.

-Of importance, however, is the understanding that while the power flow may shifts and collect at one point of the octagram or another, the total balance should remains the same.
+Of importance, however, is the understanding that while the power flow may shifts and collect at one point of the Octagram or another, the total balance should remains the same.
 However, what if that energy is directed in a different direction?

 ## Theorem of Divine Ascension
 Far before my time, although some of the elders may remember, a group of Aislings gathered and formed what became the Cult of Enigma.
 Following no god, these Aislings left a mark on the lands.
 Whilst nominally pledged to Sgrios, as his summons were still a force of power at the time, this was quite different.
-When a faithful of the octagram calls upon the deity for aid,  creatures come to the aid of the supplicant as an ally, taking suggestions but operating of their own will.
+When a faithful of the Octagram calls upon the deity for aid,  creatures come to the aid of the supplicant as an ally, taking suggestions but operating of their own will.
 Not so, for the Cult of Enigma.
 These creatures were enslaved, used skillfully and with intent to commit atrocities not since seen on these lands.

 How was this done?
-It is the point of this theorem to demonstrate that the power of the spark, which strengthens the prison of Chadul, can, through force of will, be directed to forces and ideas outside of the octagram.
+It is the point of this theorem to demonstrate that the power of the spark, which strengthens the prison of Chadul, can, through force of will, be directed to forces and ideas outside of the Octagram.
 Indeed, had the cult not been stopped, we Aislings may have witnessed the birth of a new God, one perhaps even as dark and terrible as Chadul.

 This redirection of power can also be seen in various other cults that have appeared.
 The sometimes "Cult of Danaan" appears without warning, gathering followers for a rush of exaltation to the goddess of light, and then mysteriously vanishing just as quickly.
-Indeed, the chosen of the cult has often been described as being able to perform miracles, normally reserved for those pledged to the gods of the Octagram.
-Decried as a charlatan by many leaders of the octagram faiths, perhaps they too strengthened Danaan in their own way.
-As discussed previously, however, the purpose of the worship of the octagram gods is to refine and enhance power before transference.
+Indeed, the chosen of the cult has often been described as being able to perform miracles, normally reserved for those pledged to the Gods of the Octagram.
+Decried as a charlatan by many leaders of the Octagram faiths, perhaps this cult also strengthened Danaan in their own way.
+As discussed previously, however, the purpose of the worship of the Octagram gods is to refine and enhance power before transference.
 Without this process, one is left to wonder of the effectiveness of this Cult's efforts, even if they are able to produce miracles as such.

 More troubling, however, are those of the Anaman Pact.
 Begun by Lord Tenes and councilors of Loures, this thousand year pact rose to prominence and fell to mystery before the rise of Aislings.
-Forever, it seemed, to remain relegated to the lands of fairy tale, all of this changed when the Pact was renewed by the Aisling Hollie and her cohorts in the 8th Deoch.
+Forever, it seemed, to remain relegated to the realms of fairy tale imagination, all of this changed when the Pact was renewed by the Aisling Hollie and her cohorts in the 8th Deoch.
 Since then, followers of this cult too have shown their propensity for miracles, though they are dark and shadowy.
 It is said the whispers of these cultists can bring even the most noble and kind hearted Aisling down into the depths of cruelty and pain.
 Students of the history of Mileth Politics will see how this small group of Aislings, with their rumored sacrifices, have been able to topple the government there time and again.
 It is the sincere hope that, like the cult of Danaan, this transference of raw power to Chadul in exchange for gifts is ineffective.

 In each of these scenarios, we see the transference of divinity into places surely unintended by Deoch in his grand design.
-These events, while few and far between, are likely to be the source of the occasional breakthrough for the minions of Chadul to enter Temuair once more.
+These events, while rare, are likely to be the source of the occasional breakthrough for the minions of Chadul to enter Temuair once more.
 It is with great fortune, however, that these instances seem few and far between.
 I worry for us all should they become more commonplace.

 ## Gods of the Octagram
 With the discussion of the dynamics of faith, power, divinity and ascension behind us, now too shall we learn of each of the deities, both real and assumed, that shape these lands.
 With hope, a more complete view of the cosmology of Temuair will help rekindle an interest in the divine.
 In many instances, the worship of some deities exists only in the past, or in some cases, are assumed to exist and remain undiscovered.